Receding Gums vs Healthy Gums: See the Differences with Images

 Not brushing and flossing daily doesn’t just increase your risk of gum recession—it can also lead to other forms of gum disease, cavities, bad breath, and many other dental issues.

-The reason is simple: Plaque buildup.
 Plaque is a soft, bacteria-filled film that constantly forms on your teeth.
-If it’s not removed regularly, harmful bacteria can invade the gums, causing them to shrink, become inflamed, and even break down the bone supporting your teeth.
-Over time, this can lead to loose or shifting teeth—or worse, tooth loss.
+If it’s not removed regularly, harmful bacteria can invade the gums, causing inflammation, receding gums, and even break down the bone supporting your teeth.

 What Can Happen If Receding Gums Are Left Untreated?